Dreamcloud Sleep Fact-checking Process and Editorial Standards:

 People who exercise a lot, sweat more and lose electrolytes.
-They are highly likely to experience muscle cramps and soreness.
-Bananas contain - essential nutrients like potassium and magnesium that act as electrolytes - and easily digested carbs - which makes it a perfect food for athletes to resupply the lost electrolytes.
+They are likely to experience muscle cramps and soreness.
+Bananas contain - essential nutrients like potassium and magnesium that act as electrolytes - which makes it a perfect food for athletes.
 Whether it is before, during, or after exercise, bananas supply excellent nutrition, as per research.

 May Support Weight Loss

 Fibers help in regulating the body’s appetite and weight loss.
 This could be the reason why chia seeds loaded with protein and fiber are so popular for weight loss.
 Bananas are rich in soluble fiber, vitamins, and phytochemicals, which makes banana a wonderful addition to a weight loss plan.
 There is also scientific evidence that eating dietary fiber prevents overweight and obesity.

 May Help You Feel Full